peters95/helminstaller-webinar/README.md

-# JFrog Helm Installer Webinar
+# JFrog Helm Installer Quickstart

 ## What is this?